digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 a backward compatible way.
 This document describes DAML-LF major version 1, including all its minor versions.

-Each DAML-LF program is accompanied by the version number of the language is was serialized in.
+Each DAML-LF program is accompanied by the version identifier of the language it was serialized in.
 This number enables the DAML-LF engine to interpret previous versions of the language in a backward compatibility way.